This post may contain affiliate links. See my disclosure policy.

-Turkey tetrazzini has been a post-turkey dinner tradition in my family since before I was born.
-My dad learned how to make it from my grandmother who made hers with canned cream of mushroom soup, chopped pimentos, and gobs of shredded cheddar cheese.
+Turkey tetrazzini has been a post-Thanksgiving dinner tradition in my family since before I was born.
+My dad learned how to make it from my grandmother, who made hers with canned cream of mushroom soup, chopped pimentos, and gobs of shredded cheddar cheese.

-While her version – the one firmly rooted in my childhood memories – was a good one, I prefer this homemade version better.
-Better flavor and less processed ingredients.
-And if big forkfuls of sliced mushrooms aren’t your thing, dice them up into small little pieces.
-You’ll hardly notice they’re there are all.
+While her version was good, I prefer this homemade version better.
+And If big forkfuls of sliced mushrooms aren’t your thing, dice them into tiny pieces.
+You’ll hardly notice they’re there at all.

 How to Make Turkey Tetrazzini